 The USBG and the National Center for Appropriate Technology (NCAT) have partnered to create week-long Armed to Urban Farm sustainable agriculture trainings for veterans and their farm partners.
 Armed to Urban Farm gives military veterans an opportunity to experience sustainable, profitable small-scale farming enterprises and learn about urban farming as a career.
 Armed to Urban Farm, which is based on NCAT's popular Armed to Farm program, combines engaging classroom sessions with farm tours and hands-on activities.
 Participants learn about business planning, budgeting, recordkeeping, marketing, urban soils, land access, vegetable production, and more.
 Participants gain a strong foundation in the basic principles of operating a sustainable farming enterprise.
 In addition, attendees join a nationwide network of supportive farmer-veterans and agricultural advisors.

-The U.S. Botanic Garden has partnered with Chicago Botanic Garden's Windy City Harvest, an established urban agriculture program within the public gardens community, to develop a train-the-trainer program.
+The U.S. Botanic Garden has partnered with Chicago Botanic Garden's Windy City Harvest, an established urban agriculture program within the public gardens community, to develop a train-the-trainer program and urban agriculture toolkit.
 This collaboration is providing hands-on, practical support for public gardens and their partner organizations interested in developing or expanding urban agriculture programming.
 Based on feedback from other gardens, the collaboration has designed and offered three-day intensive urban agriculture workshops for public garden professionals and their partners.
+Information and resources from these workshops is compiled in Building Capacity for Urban Agriculture ProgramsToolkit.

-The workshops incorporate topics such as designing urban agriculture programs, developing community partnerships, selecting and establishing urban farm sites, cultivating donors and identifying funding opportunities, and evaluating and communicating program successes.
-Participants have firsthand experiences on urban farms and learn about tools and resources developed over nearly two decades of the Chicago Botanic Garden's work in urban agriculture.
+The workshops and toolkit incorporate topics such as designing urban agriculture programs, developing community partnerships, selecting and establishing urban farm sites, cultivating donors and identifying funding opportunities, and evaluating and communicating program successes.

 Greenhouse Manual and Trainings for Educators